MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Denodo.md

       * Using a connection string

    You also have to specify the authentication mode.
 The available authentication methods are:
-      * **Windows**: When you decide to use Windows authentication, Power BI service connects to Virtual DataPort using Kerberos authentication.
+      * **Windows**: When you choose to use Windows authentication, Power BI service connects to Virtual DataPort using Kerberos authentication.
 You need:
          * In **Data Source Settings**, enter the username and password to create the Kerberos ticket.
          * Kerberos authentication is enabled in the Virtual DataPort server.
          * The Denodo Virtual DataPort database that the DSN connects to must be configured with the option  ODBC/ADO.net authentication type set to Kerberos.